50 kg of heroin seized, one held from Delhi's Jamia Nagar: NCB | Law-Order

 He said this was one of the biggest narcotics seizures in Delhi, that too from a residential area, in the recent past.

-Another 47 kg of ''suspected'' narcotics were also seized from the premises and the NCB has sent it to a laboratory for testing, Singh said.
+Another 47 kg of ''suspected'' narcotics were also seized from the premises and the NCB has sent the seized substance to a laboratory for testing, Singh said.

+The seized heroin originated from Afghanistan and the cash found is suspected to have been channelled through hawala (illegal routing of cash), he added.

+The agency also seized cash-counting machines and some other ''incriminating'' material from the premises.

-''It has been revealed that an Indo-Afghan syndicate based in Delhi and the National Capital Region and the neighbouring states is connected with the case.
-These syndicates have expertise in manufacturing and adulterating heroin locally,'' he added.
+''It has been revealed that an Indo-Afghan syndicate based in Delhi, the National Capital Region and the neighbouring states is connected with the case.
+These syndicates have expertise in manufacturing and adulterating heroin locally, Singh said.

-A senior officer said the ''kingpin'' of the syndicate is based in Dubai and the agency is probing the case further.
+A senior officer said the ''kingpin'' of the syndicate is based in Dubai and the agency is probing the case further, including certain links with Pakistan-based narcotics operatives.

 The man who was arrested -- an Indian national -- does not stay in the raided apartment at Shaheen Bagh and had taken it on rent, the officer, who wished to remain anonymous, said.